 3. Roll out: Increase rollout percentage; monitor error rates and business metrics.

-4. Clean up: Once fully released and stable, remove the toggle and dead code path.
-Set a calendar reminder when the toggle is created.
+4. Clean up: Once fully released and stable, remove the toggle and dead code path to avoid technical debt.
+Set a calendar reminder or use a “stale flag” alert when the toggle is created.

 Toggle Categories